millipedes/Game-of-Life-In-One-Variable/README.md

   This is a challenge project to write Conway's Game of Life only using one variable.
 The rules are:

-  1) Only one variable can be used to respresent any data structure.
+  1) Only one variable can be used to respresent all data structures.
   2) Iterators do no count (i.e. `i` in `for` loops).
   3) The input is a file that specifies:
     - The Width of the Canvas